thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 This alias allows displaying entity views of the specified type that are related to a specified originator up to a specified level and in a specified direction.

-A "Compressor BC-10 Entity View" entity view which has a relation to the "Compressor BC-10" device was created with a type "compressors entity view type" which provides access to “temperature” timeseries from Compressor BC-10.
+A "Compressor BC-10 Entity View" entity view which has a relation to the "Compressor BC-10" device was created with a type "compressors entity view type" providing access to “temperature” timeseries from Compressor BC-10.

-Adding an alias: in the “Add alias” dialog, enter the alias name, select the "Entity view search query" filter type, and select the entity type and an entity itself, the relationship with which you want to display.
-Set direction to "From" or "To" and max relation level and specify the entity view type(s) by which entity views will be filtered.
+Adding an alias: in the "Add alias" dialog, enter the alias name, select the "Entity view search query" filter type, and select the entity type and an entity itself, for which you want to display the relationship.
+Set direction to "From" or "To", max relation level and specify the entity view type(s) by which entity views will be filtered.

 {% include images-gallery.html imageCollection="entity-view-search-query-1" %}

-This alias filters entity views with the "compressors entity view type" type that have any relation to the asset "Building A" with direction "From" and relation level 1.
+This alias filters entity views with the "compressors entity view type" type that have any relation to the asset "Building A" with direction "From" and relation level of 1.

 Let's learn how to use the "Entity view search query" alias in a widget.
-In the "Tables" widgets bundle select the "Entities table" widget.
+In the "Tables" widgets bundle, select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Entity view search query" alias in the "Entity alias" field and add "name", "type" and "temperature" data keys in the "Columns" section.
 Click "Add" and apply changes.
-The Entities table widget that displays entity views that have any relation to the asset "Building A" up to relation level 1 has been added.
+The Entities table widget displaying entity views that have any relation to the asset "Building A" up to relation level of 1 has been added.

 {% include images-gallery.html imageCollection="entity-view-search-query-2" %}